taocat/ukai/README.md

 Initially, there is no disk image attached to the UKAI filesystem.
-To add the disk image (which you've prepared with a metadata file and image data file), follow the instruction below.
+To add the disk image (which you've prepared with a metadata file and image data files), follow the instruction below.

     $ python
     >>> import xmlrpclib